jfath/mqttgpio/README.md

 # mqttgpio

-D1 mini code for control of antenna switch using mqtt.
+D1 mini code for control of an antenna switch using mqtt.
 Intended for use with up to 4 single pole double throw latching RF relays.

 #### Setup